Northern Cheyenne Exodus: Dull Knife's band

 On October 23, 1878, Dull Knife's band of Cheyenne, only two days from Fort Robinson, were surrounded by the Army.
-After hearing that Red Cloud and Spotted Tail had been relocated to Pine Ridge, Dull Knife decided, due to weather and his people's condition, to go to Fort Robinson.
+After hearing that Lakota chiefs Red Cloud and Spotted Tail had been relocated to Pine Ridge in Dakota Territory, Dull Knife decided, due to weather and his people's condition, to go to Fort Robinson.
 That night the Cheyenne took apart their best guns with the women hiding the barrels under their clothing, and attaching the smaller pieces to clothes and moccasins as ornaments.

 On October 25, 1878, Dull Knife, Left Hand, Wild Hog and the rest of the Cheyenne finally reached Fort Robinson.
 The barracks that had been built to house 75 soldiers now held 150 Cheyenne.

 In December, Red Cloud was brought to Fort Robinson for a council with Dull Knife and the other chiefs.
 Dull Knife agreed to fight no more if the great father in Washington would let his people live on Pine Ridge that now held Red Cloud and his tribe.
 However, on January 3, 1879, the Cheyenne were ordered to return south to the Southern Cheyenne reservation.
-When the Cheyenne refused, bars were put on windows and no rations were given, including wood for heat.
+When the Cheyenne refused, bars were put on the windows and all rations were stopped, including wood for heat.

+Fort breakout and aftermath

 On January 9, 1879, Dull Knife still refused to return south.
 However, Wild Hog and Left Hand agreed to talk but said their people would not go.
 As a result, Wild Hog was held as a prisoner and shackled.
 At 9:45 that night the Cheyenne tried to make a daring escape using the dismantled guns they had hidden upon arriving at the fort.
-The Cheyenne were immediately followed and many were killed in the Fort Robinson massacre.
+The Cheyenne were immediately followed and many were killed in the Fort Robinson breakout.